ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: allow_more_records_than_memory

     Indicates whether more records can be configured with :py:meth:`niscope.Session.configure_horizontal_timing`  than fit in the onboard memory.
-If this attribute is set to VI_TRUE, it is necessary  to fetch records while the acquisition is in progress.
+If this property is set to True, it is necessary  to fetch records while the acquisition is in progress.
 Eventually, some of  the records will be overwritten.
-An error is returned from the fetch function  if you attempt to fetch a record that has been overwritten.
+An error is returned from the fetch method  if you attempt to fetch a record that has been overwritten.

     The following table lists the characteristics of this property.